max9001/Kelp-Canopy-Mapping/notes/outline.md

 		Finding threshold

+			The model outputs continuous probability scores (or logits that are converted to probabilities via sigmoid) for each pixel representing the likelihood of it being kelp.
+A threshold is necessary to convert these probabilities into a definitive binary decision (kelp or not-kelp) for evaluation and practical application.

 			A dedicated script was used to determine the optimal probability threshold for converting model logits to binary (kelp/no-kelp) predictions.